Guide to a Crystal Clear Sparkling Hot Tub

 Don’t worry you are not alone.
 And don’t worry, chemical treatment is going to be a breeze

 The ratio of spa water to hot tubbers is going to be high.
 A typical inflatable hot tub holds just 250 to 300 gallons of water and sometimes 4-6 people.
 This combined with the normal tub operating temperature of 104º fahrenheit produces a potential breeding ground for unpleasant germs, fungi and bacteria.

 We don’t want to open the tub one day to find a cloudy and smelly mess.

 Don’t panic, these days you don’t need a university degree in chemistry to manage hot tub hygiene effectively.

-Chemical treatment is going to be easy.
+Your chemical treatment is going to be easy.

-Joking apart the first thing to be aware of is how important it is to take tub hygiene management as your top priority.
+But the first thing to be aware of is how important it is to take tub hygiene management as your top priority.

 Hot tub ownership is great, but along with it comes the responsibility of keeping the users safe.
 Lets see how….